The Bishop Museum of Science and Nature Reopening FAQs

 - We have installed a glass barrier between guests and staff at admission stations, at the cashier station in the Museum store and at the information desk in the Great Hall.

-- Per CDC guidelines, staff members are required to wear masks and in the spirit of partnership for all of us to be as safe as possible, Museum guests over the age of 2 are also required to wear masks (and bring their own).
+- Per CDC guidelines, staff members are required to wear masks and in the spirit of partnership for all of us to be as safe as possible, Museum guests over the age of 2 are also required to wear masks.

 - In addition to wearing masks, guests are also required to maintain social distancing between groups.

-- Guests now follow a new one-way route through the Museum and we’ve marked 6-foot intervals on the floor to help encourage social distancing.
+- Guests follow a one-way route through the Museum and we’ve marked 6-foot intervals on the floor to help encourage social distancing.

 - We’re providing hand sanitizer stations throughout the Museum.